 - Recruitment & Relocation Expenses – to be developed

 Within this policy and related guidelines, the use of terminology such as department head, dean and college are considered to also refer to director, head of administrative unit and administrative unit/division.

-An Authority to Travel form must be completed in advance of all Out-of-Province travel and In-Province Tri-Council funded travel.
+An Authority to Travel form must be completed in advance of all Out-of-Province travel and any In-Province flights.

 In the case of travel funded by an external agency, the grantee must also authorize the travel.
 If the grantee is the individual who is traveling, the travel must be authorized by their supervisor.